professorkalim/stats22-23/Lab 3 Wrangling and Ggplot.md

   select(title, votes, rating)
 ```

-**Task 4:** Write a chunk of code that will show the top 20 highest rated movies with at least 1000 votes.
+**Task:** Write a chunk of code that will show the top 20 highest rated movies with at least 1000 votes.
 Make sure it runs properly and generates the correct dataframe.

 ```r
 df6 <-